telegraphio/rudder-terraform/README.md

 ### Test your setup

-1. Save your event data in a JSON file, say `event.json`
+1. Save your event data in a JSON file, say `event.json` (A sample `event.json` has been included in the repo)

 2. Make the following curl request to send an event
 ```